Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Methods

 \begin{definition} $AUC(Y|\mathbf{D}^{S}(n))$.\\ Let $AUC(Y|\mathbf{D}^{S}(n))$ denote the validation AUC of a classification model for outcome $Y$ developed using sample $\mathbf{D}^{S}(n)$ defined with sampling design $S$ and sample size $n$. \end{definition}

-Using the indexing as in Definition \ref{sgs_def:auc_index}, we may then represent validation AUC in terms of development sample composition, assuming bi-normally distributed features ($(\mathbf{X}|Y = y) \sim N(\mu_{x|y}, \Sigma_{x|y})$).
-Theorem \ref{sgs_thm:1} shows that validation AUC is inversely proportional to the estimation variance and the data signal-to-noise ratio.
-Therefore, assuming use of the same modeling procedure, using a design with higher statistical information as measured by lower estimation variance results in higher validation AUC.
-To our knowledge, the results in Theorem \ref{sgs_thm:1} are the first to directly present an indexing of validation AUC in terms of development sample composition.
-Note that our argument for Theorem \ref{sgs_thm:1} may be generalized beyond bi-normal features and logistic regression.
-For example, the bi-normal features assumption may be relaxed to allow for monotone transformations of normal distributions (\cite{pepe2003statistical}).
-In addition, the results in Theorem \ref{sgs_thm:1} may be applied to penalized logistic regression, as long as the estimation bias and variance of resulting coefficients can be well characterized.
+Using the indexing as in Definition \ref{sgs_def:auc_index} to represent validation AUC in terms of training sample composition, Theorem \ref{sgs_thm:1} shows that $AUC(Y|\mathbf{D}^{S}(n))$ is inversely proportional to the estimation variance and the data signal-to-noise ratio (details in Supplementary Material A).
+Therefore, assuming use of the same modeling procedure, using a design with higher statistical information as measured by lower estimation variance results in higher $AUC(Y|\mathbf{D}^{S}(n))$.
+To our knowledge, the results in Theorem \ref{sgs_thm:1} are the first to directly present an indexing of validation AUC in terms of training sample composition.
+We may use the results in Theorem \ref{sgs_thm:1} to explain the effect of outcome class imbalance on classifier discrimination.
+For example when modeling using logistic regression, samples with rare outcomes tend to result in more highly variable coefficient estimates compared to that of more prevalent outcomes (\cite{king2001logistic}) -- such increased estimation variance is related to lower discrimination.
+Note that model prediction bi-normality may be obtained for features $\mathbf{X}|Y=y$ that are bi-normal, or monotone transformations of normal distributions (\cite{pepe2003statistical}).
+In addition, the results in Theorem \ref{sgs_thm:1} may be generalized beyond logistic regression to include regularization, as long as the estimation bias and variance of resulting coefficients can be well characterized.